nibscbioinformatics/nf-core-conva/docs/usage.md

 # nf-core/conva: Usage

-## :warning: Please read this documentation on the nf-core website: [https://nf-co.re/conva/usage](https://nf-co.re/conva/usage)

-> _Documentation of pipeline parameters is generated automatically from the pipeline schema and can no longer be found in markdown files._

-## Introduction

 ## Samplesheet input

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use this parameter to specify its location.
 It has to be a comma-separated file with 4 columns, and a header row as shown in the examples below.